 When overtaking cyclists, it is recommended to do so at a distance of at least one metre.
 Failing to overtake a bicycle at a safe distance can incur a $400 fine and 2 demerit points.
 For more information visit https://rsc.wa.gov.au/Road-Rules/Browse/Cyclist

-4. Does the Shire support cycling events?
+4. Does the City support cycling events?

-The Shire of Kalamunda approves a maximum of 10 road cycling events per calendar year with most held between April and October.
+The City of Kalamunda approves a maximum of 10 road cycling events per calendar year with most held between April and October.
 Each event must meet strict resident notification and traffic management conditions to gain approval.

 6. When will impacted residents be notified about a cycling event?

 Residents on surrounding streets where a cycling event is held, should receive a letter of notification in their letterbox from the event organiser at least 14 days prior to the date of the event.
 This standard has recently been increased from a 7 day notification period to 14 days.
-Please contact the Shire if you do not receive a notification letter about an event near you, on 9257 9999.
+Please contact the City if you do not receive a notification letter about an event near you, on 9257 9999.